Contact us

 The Impact

-The project aims to protect the region and its natural resources not only to reduce emissions from deforestation but additionally for the cultural, spiritual, and physical well-being of the Fond du Lac people.
-By improving the management of Minnesotan forest, the project preserves native species such as black bears, timber wolves, bald eagles, owls, and white-tailed deer.
+The project aims to protect the region and its natural resources; not only to reduce emissions from deforestation but also to prioritise the cultural, spiritual, and physical well-being of the Fond du Lac people.
+By improving the management of Minnesotan forest, the project helps preserve native species such as black bears, timber wolves, bald eagles, owls, and white-tailed deer.

 Project ID: 303924